What causes cancer?

-It is a mistake in the DNA—the genetic codes of our cells—that causes the cell to grow without control.
+When cancer happens, a mistake in the DNA—the genetic codes of our cells—causes the cell to grow without control.

 Carcinogens (cancer causing factors)

-Carcinogens are factors, which cause the DNA inside a cell to become altered, or ‘mutated’.
-However, in order for a mutation to cause cancer, the mutation must cause the cell to do two things:
+Carcinogens are factors that cause the DNA inside a cell to become altered, or ‘mutated’.
+For a mutation to cause cancer, the mutation must cause the cell to do two things: